kardeepak77/ST558Prj1/README.md

 NHLAPI project on github provides REST-API endpoints to access various datapoints for historical NHL games.

-For this project, I accessed 7 differnt endpoints from NHLAPI to fetch information about NHL - 1.
+For this project, I accessed 7 different endpoints from NHLAPI to fetch information about NHL - 1.
 Franchise summary 2.
 Franchise details 3.
 Total stats for franchise 4.
 Season records 5.
 Skater records 6.
 Admin history and retired numbers 7.
 Team stats

 GET function from httr package was used for fetching data through REST-API.
-Using content and fromJSON fuction data received was converted into r dataframe object.
+Using content and from JSON function data received was converted into r dataframe object.

 ``` r
 # Base url to access NHLAPI